spoonapps/docs/doc/quick_start/installation/installation.md

 ## Installation

 1. Install and run the [Spoonium Plugin](http://start.spoon.net/install).
-This will allow you to create, save, and ship application containers.
+This will allow you to create, save, use, and ship application containers.
 2. Create an account or log in.
 3. Open a new command prompt, type `spoon`, and hit Enter.
 The `Spoon IDE` help dialog should appear.
 Don't see the dialog?
 [Get help](http://support.spoonium.net).
 4. Log into the Spoonium Hub from the command prompt using your Spoonium username and password: